LCMsim/LCMsim_v2.jl/README.md

     t_max::Float64,
     actions::Vector{Tuple{String, Float64}},
     verbosity=silent::Verbosity
-)::LcmCase
+)::State
 ```
 Applies pressure actions and solves the problem for the given LcmCase up to the specified end time.
 One action is a tuple of a part name and a pressure value.
 For every existing inlet and outlet, an action needs to be provided.
 Mutates the given LcmCase by replacing the state, but does not mutate the old state itself.
-Returns the mutated LcmCase.
+Returns the new state.

 ```
 solve(